Net worth: how to calculate it for a small business

 Factors affecting net worth

-- Profitability: higher earnings increase retained earnings if not distributed, boosting net worth
+- Profitability: Higher earnings increase retained earnings when not distributed, boosting net worth

-- Asset value: getting new assets raises net worth, while the depreciation on older assets lowers it
+- Asset value: Acquiring new assets raises net worth, while depreciation on older assets lowers it

-- Liability: paying off loans decreases liabilities, improving net worth
+- Liabilities: Paying off loans decreases total liabilities, improving net worth

-- Business environment: economic downturns and market shifts can impact overall business performance
+- Business environment: Economic downturns and market shifts can impact overall performance

 How to improve your business net worth